 The Berkey water purification system is very easy to use.
 Every Berkey water filter review you read will agree with this.
 Start by filling the top chamber with water.
 As the water is poured into the top chamber, gravity pulls it slowly through the black filter.

 Each black filter that comes with the Berkey contains several different filtration elements.
 These elements are composed of a very fine matrix of different mediums creating millions of micro-fine pores.
-The pores are so small that bacteria, cysts, parasites, sediment and minerals can not get through.
-It both “absorbs” some contaminates and “adsorbs” other contaminants present in contaminated water.
+The pores are so small that bacteria, cysts, parasites, sediment, and minerals can not get through.
+It both “absorbs” some contaminants and “adsorbs” other contaminants present in contaminated water.

 Next, heavy metals are extracted through an Ion exchange process where they are electrically bonded to the filter.
-Even better, the purifier filters out Chlorine to undetectable levels, and the additional PF-2 Fluoride and Arsenic filters allow for removal of both fluoride and arsenic if necessary.
+Even better, the purifier filters out Chlorine to undetectable levels, and the additional PF-2 Fluoride and Arsenic filters allow for the 12`removal of both fluoride and arsenic if necessary.

 The clean water is then deposited into the lower chamber, crystal clear, and ready to enjoy!